DeepakBookdown/stat220_bookdown/_book/rstudio.md

     the value `8` printed.
 If this happened, you've succeeded in installing R and RStudio!

+## What is RMarkdown?

+An R Markdown file (.Rmd file) combines R commands and written analyses, which are 'knit' together into an HTML, PDF, or Microsoft Word document.

+An R Markdown file contains three essential elements:

+- Header: The header (top) of the file contains information like the document title, author, date and your preferred output format (pdf_document, word_document, or html_document).

+- Written analysis: You write up your analysis after the header and embed R code where needed.
+The online help below shows ways to add formatting details like bold words, lists, section labels, etc to your final pdf/word/html document.
+For example, adding ** before and after a word will bold that word in your compiled document.

+- R chunks: R chunks contain the R commands that you want evaluated.
+You embed these chunks within your written analysis and they are evaluated when you compile the document.

 ## Install LaTeX (for knitting R Markdown documents to PDF):